 ANATOMY AND BIOMECHANICS — A complex network of anatomic structures endows the human shoulder with tremendous mobility, greater than any other joint in the body (picture 1 and picture 2 and figure 1).
 The shoulder girdle is composed of three bones (the clavicle, scapula, and proximal humerus) and four articular surfaces (sternoclavicular, acromioclavicular, glenohumeral, and scapulothoracic) (figure 2A-C).
 The glenohumeral joint, commonly referred to as the shoulder joint, is the principal articulation.

-Glenohumeral structures — The glenohumeral joint is loosely constrained within a thin capsule bounded by surrounding muscles and ligaments (figure 3 and figure 4 and figure 5 and figure 6 and figure 7 and figure 8).
+Glenohumeral structures — The glenohumeral joint is loosely constrained within a thin capsule bounded by surrounding muscles and ligaments (figure 3 and figure 4 and figure 5 and figure 6 and figure 7 and figure 8 and figure 9).
 The shoulder's great mobility is due in large part to the shallow depth of the glenoid and the limited contact between the glenoid and the humeral head (figure 2A and figure 2B and figure 2C and table 1 and picture 1).
 Only 25 percent of the humeral head surface makes contact with the glenoid.
 The labrum, a fibrocartilaginous ring attached to the outer rim of the glenoid, provides some additional depth and stability.
 The shallowness and small surface area of the glenohumeral joint make it susceptible to instability and injury, and require that stability be provided primarily by extrinsic supports.

 Surrounding muscles and ligaments provide these supports.
 The glenohumeral ligaments serve as the primary static stabilizers.
 They include the superior, middle, and inferior glenohumeral ligaments.
 The rotator cuff serves as the primary dynamic stabilizer.
 The rotator cuff is composed of four muscles (supraspinatus, infraspinatus, subscapularis, and teres minor) that form a cuff around the head of the humerus, to which these muscles attach.